Should your Wi-Fi be switched off at night is there any risk in keeping it on?

 If you buy a Wi-Fi router you still have to pay a monthly fee to connect to the internet.
 Without the services of an ISP the local network created by your router will only allow you to connect to other devices via ethernet or Wi-Fi, but you won’t be able to access the internet.

-READ ALSO: What is the ILO and what is its purpose?
+READ ALSO: What is the importance of information and communication technologies?

 Can I replace my ISP router with my own?